TannerAssenmacher/TannerAssenmacher/README.md

 # Welcome!
 Hello, I am a passionate developer and student with experience in many programming languages and projects.
-Below is an outline to my academic organizations.
-To view my related projects or organizations you may request access by contacting me directly.
+Below is an outline to my academic organizations and repositories.
+To view my related projects you may request access by contacting me directly.

 https://github.com/Tanner-Assenmacher-MCCC
 https://github.com/Tanner-Assenmacher-UCF